Rules and Procedures

 - The Respondent is given an opportunity to present information in response to the grievance.

-- The Grievant can ask questions of the witnesses only through the Student Judiciary.
-The Judiciary will consider questions for relevance and appropriateness before asking them of the witnesses.
+- The Grievant can ask questions of the Respondent and/or witnesses only through the Student Judiciary.
+The Grievant will submit, in writing, their questions.
+The Judiciary will consider questions for relevance and appropriateness before asking them of the Respondent/witness.

 - The Judiciary may question witnesses for clarification and thank them for their participation.